teminl/sweco-digital-platforms/README.md

 ### What's included

-Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
+Within the download you'll find the following directories and files, logically grouping common assets precompiled and minified.
 You'll see something like this:

 ```
   dist/